hassantafreshi/easy-form-builder/readme.txt

 - Email notification for forms and responses

-- Show Form notification on entry mangement when have new response or message
+- Shown Form notification on entry management when have new response or message

 - Entry Management for forms and response

-- Unique Confirmation code ( tracking ID) finder
+- Confirmation code ( tracking ID) finder

 - User-friendly and feature-rich panel to manage your forms and their responses